-- is payable for your lifetime. - may include medical, dental and basic life insurance coverage if you meet certain eligibility criteria.
-For more details on eligibility and benefits coverage, visit OPB.ca. - includes survivor benefits for eligible survivors.

-- is adjusted for inflation based on the Canadian Consumer Price Index to help you keep up with the cost-of-living. - is invested by our team of knowledgeable and experienced investment professionals.
+- is payable for your lifetime. - may include medical, dental, and basic life insurance coverage if you meet certain eligibility criteria.
+For more details on eligibility and benefits coverage, visit OPB.ca. - is adjusted for inflation based on the Canadian Consumer Price Index to help you keep up with the cost of living. - is invested by our team of knowledgeable and experienced investment professionals.